stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current response's status code.
  *
- * Returns
- *   status (int) - The HTTP status code for the current response.
+ * @returns {integer} - The HTTP status code for the current response.
  */
 var status = output.status.get();

 /**
  * Set the current response's status code.
  *
- *   status (int) - The new HTTP status code for the current response.
+ * @param {integer} status - The new HTTP status code for the current response.
  */
 output.status.set(status);
 ```